RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 #### Fixes

+- Decreased polling interval on sessions so things should update a little snappier.
+Also reduced the query burden of that polling so the server should be a little happier.
 - Slight improvement to the "Service Down" screen.
 We need a more robust solution for this but this will do for now.
 - Decreased load time on **profile page** by decoupling two queries that should not have been coupled in the first place.
 - Added Cache-busting strategies to make the stats update more regularly